 If an outdoor ice cream stop just won't cut it, head for the Martinsville Candy Kitchen to enjoy your ice cream creations in air conditioned comfort!
 The soda fountain provides tasty, old-fashioned vanilla and cherry cokes, plus they've got dozens of varieties of hand dipped ice cream flavors you can enjoy from a cone or cup.
 Milkshakes and sundaes are always a hit as well, and don't pass up their fudge brownie sundae!
 Of course, you can always indulge in any of their regular candy offerings as well - they even have a special case of sugar-free candy so everyone can enjoy a treat!

-This hometown, locally owned ice cream shop also serves up burgers, sandwiches, fries, onion rings and more!
-Located in Paragon, the Pit Stop's got everything you expect from a small town ice cream stop, plus tasty lunch and dinner options and several fun, unique creations like the "cookie cruiser" and "smores parfait."
+This hometown, locally owned eatery started as an ice cream shop!
+They now also serve up burgers, sandwiches, fries, onion rings and more!
+Located in Paragon, the TrackSide's got everything you expect from a small town ice cream stop, plus tasty lunch and dinner options and several fun, unique creations like the "cookie cruiser" and "smores parfait."

 Enjoy the Wind in Your Hair